 The social and economic context of recent years and the development in technologies that allow more flexible business models, with employees working from everywhere, has resulted in a greater number of companies wanting to be present in the Romanian market.
 Foreign companies can access specialised workforce in a range of industries by establishing local entities.
-As more international companies are interested in opening up shop in Romania due to its EU member state status and the availability of specialized workforce in specific industries, we understand the need to ensure a quick access to doing business in Romania and an efficient guideline to the entire process.
-Organizations in Romania are subject to general EU regulations and also to national law and having a simple checklist of legal requirements will allow companies to begin doing business in Romania in a more efficient way.
+As more international companies are interested in opening up shop in Romania, we understand the need to ensure quick access to doing business in Romania and an efficient guideline to the entire process.
+Companies established in Romania are subject to general EU regulations as well as to national law and having a simple checklist of legal requirements will allow companies to begin doing business in Romania in a more efficient way.

-Magda Volonciu & Associates is a Bucharest-based Romanian labor and employment boutique law firm offering premium specialized labor and employment consultancy, assistance and representation.
-Our law firm has an excellent reputation on the internal and international market, being acknowledged as the best law firm specialized in labor law and industrial relations (relation with the unions) in Romania, due to its professionalism, seriousness, devotion and team spirit that characterizes the activity of the law firm.
+Magda Volonciu & Associates is a Bucharest-based Romanian labour and employment boutique law firm offering premium specialised labour and employment consultancy, assistance and representation.
+Our law firm has an excellent reputation in the national and international markets, having been acknowledged as the best law firm specialised in labour law and industrial relations (relation with the unions) in Romania, due to its professionalism, seriousness, devotion and team spirit that characterises the activity of the law firm.
 We have extensive expertise in drafting organisational documents necessary for setting up a company in Romania and can provide the necessary tools for operating efficiently in a new market.

 2. Labour and Employment Law Requirements